Nexulien/NexulienMobile/README.md

+> [!NOTE]
+> This is the client that Nexoid loads, so that it can have extra features that make Nexoid actually usable.

 > [!WARNING]
 > Nexulien is still pretty young in terms of differences from Vencord.
 We'll be adding more stuff and features over time, please be patient with us.
 Thinking is hard!